Aircraft / Bombardier CRJ100 & CRJ200

-Bombardier CRJ200 in livery of Ewing Aviation, shown in side view.
+Bombardier CRJ200 in livery of Atlantic Canada Airlines, shown in side view while in midflight.

 The Bombardier CRJ200 - previously known as the Canadair CRJ200 - is a four-abreast, twin engine regional jet airliner designed and manufactured by Bombardier Aerospace between 1991 and 2006.
-It was the first of the Bombardier CRJ family.
+It was the 2nd major variant of the CRJ family.
+Bombardier acquired the CRJ program in 1987, but the Canadair brand name was retained until the late 1990s.

-Production of the CRJ200 aircraft series ended in 2006 with 782 CRJ200s built - more than any other CRJ aircraft variant.
-Over 300 CRJ200s remain in active service as of this writing.1 Mitsubishi Heavy Industries purchased the entire CRJ line from Bombardier in 2020, and continue to provide support for the aircraft.
+Production of the CRJ200 aircraft series ended in 2006, with 782 CRJ200s built - more than any other CRJ aircraft variant.
+Over 300 CRJ200s remain in active service as of this writing.
+An additional 226 of the older Bombardier CRJ100s were delivered, of which 25 are reported to be in continuing service.
+Mitsubishi Heavy Industries purchased the entire CRJ line from Bombardier in 2020, and continue to provide support for the aircraft.

 Stats